 Blogging as a full-time profession has been growing rapidly in India with people from all spheres of life creating their own blogs.
-A major reason for increase shift towards professional bloggers is the self-satisfaction associated with doing something of your own and also the monetary income which comes mainly from Google Adsense.
+A major reason for increasing shift towards professional bloggers is the self-satisfaction associated with doing something of your own and also the monetary income which comes mainly from Google Adsense.

-In my earlier guest post for ShoutMeLoud readers, I wrote an article on overview of income tax on bloggers and freelancers and this article I would mainly be focusing on Income Tax on Adsense Income only.
-I’m assuming that most bloggers don’t have much knowledge about manner of computation of Income Tax and I would be explaining everything from the basic and will try to simplify everything as much as possible.
+In my earlier guest post for ShoutMeLoud readers, I wrote an article on the overview of income tax on bloggers and freelancers and this article I would mainly be focusing on Income Tax on Adsense Income only.
+I’m assuming that most bloggers don’t have much knowledge about the manner of computation of Income Tax and I would be explaining everything from the basic and will try to simplify everything as much as possible.

 Income Tax on Adsense Income

 Firstly, it is important to note that only Income Tax is levied on Adsense Income in India and no other tax like Service Tax, VAT, GST, Excise Duty etc is levied on Adsense Income.
 Earlier, Service Tax was levied on Adsense Income but now No Service Tax is levied on Adsense Income.
 Irrespective of how much you earn, Service Tax won’t be levied on Adsense Income in India.